thangtn2101/math-util-junit5/README.md

-# Welcome to Math Utility JUnit Repository
+# Welcome to math-util-junit5 repository
 ## This repo store A factorial exercise to practice and understand the continuous integration process and Data-driven testing Test Driven Development techniques.
 You will find in this Repository the following stuff

 * MathUtil class to offer the basic math operations.
 E.g compute a fatorial....